IngridGdesigns/IngridGdesigns/README.md

 ### What I have been up to..

 - 🌱 I’m currently taking a refresher course with [Scrimba](https://scrimba.com/learn/learnreact) on ReactJS
+- 😄 Building my portfolio site using NextJS, React and Typescript
 - ⚡️ Learning how to mock with [Nock](https://github.com/nock/nock) and [Jest](https://github.com/jestjs/jest)....While practicing
 code challenges and algorithms
 - 🔭 I’m currently working on improving my [coding skills](https://github.com/IngridGdesigns/typescript-code-challenges) in TypeScript